TheGrayDot/mpqcli/README.md

 ## Overview

-**This is a command-line tool, designed for automation.** For example:
+**This is a command-line tool, designed for automation and built with the Unix philosophy in mind.**  It is designed to work seamlessly with other command-line tools, supporting piping, redirection, and integration into shell scripts and workflows.
+For example:

 - Run one command to create an MPQ archive from a directory of files
 - Run one command to list all files in an MPQ archive
-- Run one command to search and extract files from an MPQ archive
+- Pipe the output to `grep` or other tools to search, filter, or process files
+- Redirect output to files or other commands for further automation

 **This project is primarily for older World of Warcraft MPQ archives**.
-This means it has been authored for MPQ files versions 1 and 2, which include the following World of Warcraft (WoW) versions: Vanilla (1.12.1), TBC (2.4.3), and WoTLK (3.3.5).
+This means it has been authored for MPQ archives versions 1 and 2, which include the following World of Warcraft (WoW) versions: Vanilla (1.12.1), TBC (2.4.3), and WoTLK (3.3.5).
 It has only been tested on WoW MPQ archives/patches that use MPQ versions 1 or 2.
 No testing has been performed on other MPQ versions or archives from other games.
-However, the tool will most likely work, as the underlying Stormlib library supports these other versions.
+However, the tool will most likely work on other MPQ archive versions, as the underlying Stormlib library supports all MPQ archive versions.

 If you require an MPQ tool with a graphical interface (GUI) and explicit support for more MPQ archive versions - I would recommend using [Ladik's MPQ Editor](http://www.zezula.net/en/mpq/download.html).